100 Notable alumni of

 -

 Isaac Manuel Francisco Albéniz y Pascual was a Spanish virtuoso pianist, composer, and conductor.
 He is one of the foremost composers of the post-romantic era who also had a significant influence on his contemporaries and younger composers.
-He is best known for his piano works based on Spanish folk music idioms.
+He is best known for his piano works that incorporate Spanish folk music idioms and elements.
+His compositions, particularly those in his suite Iberia (1905–1908), are considered masterpieces and have influenced both classical music and Spanish nationalism in music.
 Isaac Albéniz was close to the Generation of '98.

 -